 There are also studies indicating that people with ebikes are more likely to take longer and more frequent trips than those on traditional bikes.

-We invite you to check out our full lineup of e-bikes, including easy-access “step-through-frame” models and a folding model that makes transport on public transit a snap.
+We invite you to check out our electric bikes, including easy-access “step-through-frame” models and a folding model that makes transport on public transit a snap.
 With ranges up to 40 miles on a single charge and removable batteries for easy recharging at the office or home, you’re sure to find the perfect electric bike with Aventon!